starsheriff/train-os/05-boot-with-grub/README.md

 linker script
 grub commands
 Automation -> Makefile
-do we have a stack already?
+do we have a stack already? -> next
-Why does C need a stack?
+Why does C need a stack? -> next
 How do we read memory information?